isomerpages/nlb-learning/_singapore/Adults/Content on Shophouses.md

 </p><h4>Articles</h4>

 <h5>Singapore Shophouses: Conserving a Landscape Tradition by Victor R. Savage</h5>
-<p> This article looks at the "origins, growth, demise and conservation of the shophouse in Singapore. "</p>
+<p> This article looks at the "origins, growth, demise and conservation of the shophouse in Singapore."</p>
 Source: Savage, Victor R. (2001).
 "Singapore Shophouses: Conserving a Landscape Tradition. <i>SPAFA Journal</i> Vol 11 No. 1 (January-April): 5-22.
 (Call no. RSEA SER 959 SPAFAJ)